GLAM-Workbench/glam-workbench.github.io/docs/get-involved/developing-repositories.md

 * `.pre-commit-config.yaml` – configuration for development environment
 * `list_imports.py` – development utility script (see below for usage)
 * `test_and_lint.sh` – development utility script (see below for usage)
+* `index.ipynb` – if the 'Docker push' action has run (see the note above) this file will have been automatically generated from the `README.md` file.
+You don't need to edit this file.
+It will be automatically updated when you push changes to the repository.
+Edit the `README.md` file instead.

 ## Setting up your local environment